Indian rescuers recover 27 dead but no sign of dozens of missing villagers swamped by a landslide

-NEW DELHI — (AP) — Hundreds of rescuers have recovered 27 dead as they pushed on with a fourth day of searching for scores of people still missing after heavy monsoon rains triggered a massive landslide in a village in western India, an official said Sunday.
+NEW DELHI — (AP) — Hundreds of rescuers ended a four-day search for scores of people still missing after heavy monsoon rains triggered a massive landslide in a village in western India, an official said Sunday.

-Seventy-eight people are still unaccounted for since the landslide hit Irshalwadi village on Wednesday night in Raigadh district, nearly 80 kilometers (50 miles) from Mumbai, the Maharashtra state capital.
+The rescue teams recovered the bodies of 27 people killed in the Wednesday night landslide that hit the Raigadh district village of Irshalwadi, located nearly 80 kilometers (50 miles) from Mumbai, the Maharashtra state capital.

-Rescuers were mostly using rods and shovels.
-Heavy equipment like earth movers and excavators could not reach the village with no paved roads and a massive sludge around it, said Deepak Avadh, an official of the National Disaster Response Force.
-A dog squad was also deployed to detect any survivors.
+Seventy-eight people were thought to be missing as of Sunday, Deepak Avadh, an official of the National Disaster Response Force, said.
+The state government and the relief agency later decided to end the search operations, Avadh said, implying there was no hope of finding any survivors.

-From the base of the hill, it takes about 90 minutes to reach Irshalwadi by foot.
-Rainfall and a threat of more landslides caused the rescue operation to be suspended during the night, rescue agency said.
+Rescuers mostly used rods and shovels.
+Heavy equipment like earth movers and excavators could not reach the village, which has no paved roads and massive sludge around it, Avadh said.
+Sniffer dogs were also deployed in the search for survivors.

-The dead included four children, the Press Trust of India news agency said, adding that 75 people have been rescued.
-Four people have been hospitalized.
+From the base of a hill, it took about 90 minutes to reach Irshalwadi village by foot.
+Rainfall and a threat of more landslides caused the rescue operation to be suspended during the night the landslide occurred, the rescue agency said.

 India’s weather department placed Maharashtra under alert as the state was lashed by incessant rains the past week.
 Local train service was disrupted at several places with water flowing inside stations and over tracks, media reported.